 You can send private messages to your friends in the community without revealing email addresses.
 Invite members to be friends from the member’s profile page.
 You can only send messages to friends unless an individual has set their privacy to allow for non-friends to do so.

 You can choose to receive an email to let you know when a friend has sent you a private message.
-Go to My Account > Notification.
-Under Email Notifications, check ‘Email me when I received an internal message’.
+Go to Dashboard> My Account > Notifications.
+Under Email Notifications, check ‘Email me when I receive an internal message’.
 When you receive an email, click the link in the email to open your inbox and send a reply.
 You cannot use your regular email account to reply.

 Back to Top

-The discussions area is the best place to share thoughts and experiences.
+The Forums area is the best place to share thoughts and experiences.
 Members can find and respond to your questions and comments easily, and newcomers can benefit too.

 Give your post a descriptive title so members know what your post is about.
 “Eeeeekkkk” may be the way you feel but “My brother was just diagnosed with cancer and I don’t know how to help him” is more likely to get a response.